About Meningococcal Meningitis

 How is it treated?

 Meningococcal meningitis is treated with antibiotics.
-When given shortly after the start of symptoms, antibiotics may prevent the disease from getting worse.
+When given shortly after symptoms start, antibiotics may prevent the disease from worsening.
 Unfortunately, even with proper treatment, 10-15% of people with meningococcal disease die, and many others are affected for life.
 People who qualify as close contacts of a person with meningococcal disease should also receive antibiotics to prevent them from getting the disease.

 What vaccines are available to protect against meningococcal meningitis?